 A district's Fiscal index is based on its core operating expenditures, adjusted for labor cost differences and shared service agreements.
 A three-year average of the adjusted core spending of a school district is compared with a three-year average of the adjusted core spending of its fiscal peer group.
 Districts that spend more than 80% of the districts in their peer group are identified as very high spending districts.
 Districts that spend more than 60% of the districts in their peer group are identified as high spending districts, and so on.
 Districts in the lowest spending quintile are identified as very low spending districts.
+Districts with fewer than four fiscal peers have no Fiscal Index.

 The Fiscal Index for a campus is constructed the same way as the Fiscal Index for a district, except that the campus-level index is based on a narrower definition of core operating expenditures-campus-related core operating expenditures.
+Again, campuses with fewer than four fiscal peers have no Fiscal Index.